2023 Best Value Allied Health Professions Graduate Certificate Schools

 Top 10 Best Allied Health Professions Graduate Certificate Schools

-Our 2023 rankings named University of Lynchburg the best value school in the United States for allied health professions students working on their graduate certificate.
-Lynchburg is a small private not-for-profit school located in the city of Lynchburg.
+Our analysis found University of Lynchburg to be the best value school for allied health professions students who want to pursue a graduate certificate in the United States.
+Lynchburg is a small private not-for-profit school located in the small city of Lynchburg.

 The average tuition and fees for an out-of-state graduate students at Lynchburg are $11,759 a year.